mayer79/ml_lecture/README.md

 We will use the conda environment specified in the "py" folder.

 1. Install Anaconda (if not yet available on your machine)
-2. Open conda prompt and use it to navigate to your "ml_lecture/py" folder
+2. Open the conda prompt and use it to navigate to your "ml_lecture/py" folder
 3. Type in the conda prompt: "conda env create -f environment.yml"
 4. Use this environment to run the code of the lecture, e.g., in [Visual Studio Code](https://code.visualstudio.com/) or [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/)

 Furthermore, download the "**Car** [Data - csv]" dataset on the following [link](http://www.businessandeconomics.mq.edu.au/our_departments/Applied_Finance_and_Actuarial_Studies/research/books/GLMsforInsuranceData/data_sets) and put it as "car.csv" into the "py" folder.
 It is about 4 MB small.

+Note: we use default [black](https://github.com/psf/black) as autoformatter.

 ### Software for the R version of the lecture